 Jasper County, IN Marriage License Information

 If you plan to get married in Jasper County, IN, or elsewhere within Indiana, you must complete a marriage license application.
 You can get your marriage license in Jasper County or any other county throughout the state.
-Locations that distribute marriage licenses are typically located in the County Clerk or Recorder office.
+Locations that distribute marriage licenses are typically located in the Circuit Court.
 Marriage licenses issued from Jasper County can be used throughout the state of Indiana.

 Where Can I Get a Marriage License in Jasper County, Indiana?